Rigidity of the saddle connection complex: Extending triangles

 Let $R$ be the heptagonal region bounded by the thick saddle connections.
 The boundary $\partial R$ is partitioned into six subintervals: as one follows the boundary, these intervals cycle through the colours red, orange, and blue, while also alternating between being open and closed.
 Any saddle connection $a'$ obtained by flipping~$a$ in any triangulation containing $T$ must contain a line segment in $R$ connecting the two red intervals.
 Similarly, any $b'$ or $c'$ obtained by flipping $b$ or $c$ will contain a line segment respectively connecting two blue intervals or two orange intervals.
 Then $a',b',c'$ must pairwise intersect in the interior of~$R$.
 By the above remark, we deduce that $T$ has at most one flippable side in any triangulation containing $T$. \end{exa}

 The goal of this section is to prove the following.
 In light of the above example, this is the strongest result one could hope for in general.
-Recall that a pentagon is good if it has at most one bad diagonal.
+Recall that a pentagon is almond if it has at most one broken diagonal, that is, at most one topological diagonal that cannot be realised by a saddle connection.

 \begin{prop}[Extending triangles] Suppose $T$ is a triangle on $(S,q)$ with sides ${a,b,c \in \A(S,q)}$.
 Then there exists a triangulation $\T \supseteq \partial T$ in which $a$ is flippable, and such that $\lk(\T \setminus \{a,b\})$ contains $\PG_3$ as an induced~subgraph. \end{prop}